|

 Now that all the shelf pieces were ready to install, we determined where the shelves would be placed in the laundry room and how far apart we wanted them to be.
 If you have a top-load washing machine, you’ll want to be sure to open the lid to make sure it will clear the bottom shelf.

 Use a level to draw a straight line where the bottom of your shelf bracket will be attached to the back wall.
-Then, draw a short line on each side of the closet as well.
+Then, draw a short line on each side as well.
 You can also use a laser level instead of pencil marks.

 Next, use a stud finder and mark below each line where the studs are.